cjmay/tcpl/README.md

 Graph File Description
 ----------------------

 The graph file read by the `main` method should be a GZIP-compressed tab-delimited file with one edge per line.
-Each line contains three fields separated by tabs, the names of the two nodes the edge connects and a number indicating how often that edge appeared in the original network.
+Each line contains three fields, the names of the two nodes the edge connects and a number indicating how often that edge appeared in the original network.
 Example:

-    bob	alice	42
+    Bob	Alice	42
-    alice	eve	3
+    Alice	Eve	3
-    bob	eve	4
+    Bob	Eve	4

-In this relatively simple example there are three nodes: bob, alice, and eve.
-There is an edge between bob and alice with weight (count) 42.
-There is an edge between alice and eve with weight 3, and an edge between bob and eve with weight 4.
-If these weights indicated how many times one person talked with the other, we might conclude that bob and alice are close friends.
+In this relatively simple example there are three nodes: Bob, Alice, and Eve.
+There is an edge between Bob and Alice with weight (count) 42.
+There is an edge between Alice and Eve with weight 3, and an edge between Bob and Eve with weight 4.
+If these weights indicated how many times one person talked with the other, we might conclude that Bob and Alice are close friends.

 Resources
 ---------